How do you make the right choice when you’re not sure?

 I need to build my dirt road first, before expanding.

-I think there is definitely some truth to the belief that you really can’t do things at once, that multitasking is a lie.
+There is definitely some truth to the belief that you really can’t do things at once, that multitasking is a lie.

 I don’t think I can actually go any further and take serious ground for my dream lifestyle without deciding.
 I’ve resolved that I must pour myself into one, establish it and then revisit my other passions.